 The solution to this is quite straightforward to give the dog more love, attention, and affection.
 Meaning, if our dog is too energetic, we’ll have to walk and play with it several times a day.
 Also, we must ensure our fence doesn’t have any holes that could allow our dog to pull through and run away when we’re not watching it.

 Innate Animal Instincts

 All husky owners are aware that this breed loves running away.
 More often than not, there isn’t even a method to their madness — it’s just that they love running.
 Also, a lot of popular family breeds such as golden retrievers, beagles, etc., were originally bred for hunting and sometimes they can’t resist the thrill of the chase.
 Thus, if they smell a squirrel, rabbit, or bird, it might trigger an instinct to run.

 Many dog owners seem to think that the issue is behavioral and that there’s no fixing it — which isn’t true.
 Sure, instincts can be difficult to overcome, but we are the ones responsible for teaching our dogs how to behave.

 So, investing in training would be a wise decision if we want to prevent our dog from running away.
 We also need to walk them and let them burn off their energy in a controlled environment.
 Additionally, we can’t keep a dog on a leash 24/7 and must give it the freedom to wander.

-Many of us have likely wondered why does my dog keep running away from home, during fireworks or loud thunderstorms?
+Many of us have likely wondered why does my dog keeps running away from home, during fireworks or loud thunderstorms?
 The sad truth is that a huge number of pets go missing during such events.

 Also, some dogs are a bit more sensitive and could be frightened by nearly any sudden loud noise.
 This ties into the instinct factor, as some may feel the urge to run away when they’re afraid.